Alberto Rigoni: Career

 In 1998, together with drummer Enrico Buttol, Rigoni formed the group Ascra, which mainly performed Dream Theater covers.
 In 2003, he joined the Italian progressive metal group Twinspirits, formed by Daniele Liverani.
 They released their debut album, The Music That Will Heal the World, in 2007.
 They have since issued the albums The Forbidden City (2009) and Legacy (2011).

 In 2008, Rigoni released his debut solo album, Something Different.
 He followed it with Rebirth (2011), Three Wise Monkeys (2012), Overloaded (2014), Into the BASS (2015), and BASSORAMA (2016).

 In 2016, he founded the metal band BADASS, which featured singer Titta Tani, guitarist Alessio "Lex" Tricarico, and drummer Denis "Denzy" Novello.
 Their debut album, More Pain, More Gain was released on 1 April 2017 by Lion Music/Cargo Records (UK).
 In 2018, the band's lineup changed and on 31 November, the group, now known as BAD As, released Midnight Curse through Rockshot Records.
 They subsequently toured around Europe, opening for Vinnie Moore.

 In December 2017, after releasing his seventh solo album, Duality, Rigoni and bassist Jeff Hughell created the studio project Bassists Alliance.
 Their first album, Crush, features Michael Manning, Adam Nitti, Steve Di Giorgio, Colin Edwin, Mark Mitchell, Scott Reeder, Dmitry Lisenko, Brandino BassMaster, Ryan Martini, Leonid Maksimov, and Tony Grey.

 In 2018, Rigoni recorded EvoRevolution with German drummer Marco Minnemann.
 In 2019, he released his eighth solo album, Prog Injection, featuring Thomas Lang on drums.
 Odd Times followed a year later and again featured Marco Minnemann, with Alexandra Zerner on guitars and keyboards.

 In 2020, BAD As released their third album, Crucified Society, and the same year, Rigoni formed the group Natural Born Machine.
 In 2021, they released their debut album, Human.

 Rigoni has since released the albums For the Love of BASS (2021), Metal Addicted (2021), Songs for Souls (2022), Grains of Sand (2022), and Unexpected Lullabies (2024).

+In December 2025, Rigoni joined the Italian metal band Burning Black.